My Photography Gear

 Seeing the equipment someone uses can be helpful so I made this up-to-date list of all of my gear.
-Everyday I carry my camera equipment in a Peak Design Everyday Messenger Bag which I highly recommend.
+Everyday I carry my camera gear in a Peak Design Everyday Backpack which I highly recommend.

 - Canon 35mm f/1.4L II Lens

 - Canon 16-35mm f/2.8L III Lens

 I went with a Canon 6D because I wanted to shoot on a full frame camera and save a few bucks.
 The Canon 5Dmk3 is a better camera but for almost a grand more I couldn’t bring myself to buy it, especially since I don’t do sports or action photography because the 5Dmk3 has more auto focus points.
 The 6D also lets me do more than 3 exposures in a bracketed shot which is a nice feature when you want to capture 9 images over a lot of exposures for an HDR.
 Most of my photos are shot using 5 exposures.
 The 6D also has a handy Wifi shooting feature, so I can hook it up to my iPhone to take shots or transfer shots, great if I wanna post a quick shot from the road.
 Some of my older shots are from a Canon T1i (the newer version is also very nice) which I highly recommend also for starting out, especially if you don’t want to spend too much money.